CraigFW/CardDealer/README.md

 # CardDealer

-A basic deck dealer website with options to choose how many players and how many cards to deal.
+A basic card dealer website with options to choose how many players and how many cards to deal.

 Win options currently are: Highest, Lowest and Closest to 21, without going over.